How Does Pool Algae Form? Understanding the Science Behind It

 The Multiplication Process

-Once established, algae reproduce through cell division approximately every 3-5 hours under optimal conditions.
+Once established, algae reproduce through cell division approximately every 3-6 hours under optimal conditions.
 This exponential growth explains how pools can transform from clear to green seemingly overnight.
-A single algae cell can theoretically produce over 16 million descendants within 24 hours, which is why early intervention is crucial.
+A single algae cell can theoretically produce dozens to hundreds of descendants within 24 hours, which is why early intervention is crucial.

 Different algae types form through similar processes but prefer specific conditions.
 Green algae thrives in well-lit areas, yellow algae prefers shaded regions with poor circulation, and black algae forms protective layers that resist chemical treatment.